FredericGariepy/LighthouseLabs/PKM/W2/D5/project/Report.md

 # Executive Summary:
 > A short, one or two paragraph summary explaining what you have done.
 Include information about the top five SILs and the sensors and thresholds you are monitoring or recommending.

+A total 17 Sensors types were added.
+The purpose of these is to enhace security, by monitoring for potential IoCs.
+Sensors

 # Table of Sensors:
 1. Bandwidth Usage Sensor (SNMP Traffic Sensor)